LewisTrundle/tactihelm-l5project/lab-study/experiment-session.md

 # Investigating Vibrotactile Distance Encodings: Experiment Session

+## Setup and Explanation

+### Helmet Fitting

+Please put the helmet on your head and adjust the tightness as necessary, until you are comfortable with the placement.

+### Tactors

+Three vibration motors (tactors) have been placed inside the helmet, equidistant along the midline of the head, as shown in the [provided diagram](../design/head-regions.pdf).
+These tactors will now be activated individually so you can feel where they are located.
+If needed, please feel free to ask the evaluator to activate a tactor again.

+### Following Distance

+We believe an appropriate way of warning a cyclist of an approaching vehicle, is to convey to them the following distance of the vehicle behind.
+Despite being called the following distance, this is actually a measure of the time it would take the vehicle following behind to reach your location, if you were to suddenly stop.
+In this lab-study, we quantise this metric into three discrete categories: far, near, and imminent.
+The encoding schemes which you will be evaluating, each have a unique way of communicating these distances to a cyclist using vibrotactile cues, delivered using the three vibration motors in the helmet.

+### Questionnaire - Part 1

+Before we go on to describe and evaluate the encoding schemes, please follow the link and complete the first section of the questionnaire: [TactiHelm - Lab Study Questionnaire](https://forms.office.com/e/G1WUgtXXxy).

+Once this is done, please navigate to the next part of the study: [Experiment Session](./experiment-session.md).

 ## Schemes (Training)

 The following encoding schemes have been defined for study.
 These schemes were created by varying the pattern (the number of stimuli and the time between stimuli) of a single vibration rhythm, and the number of times a rhythm is repeated (the rhythm duration).